treeman/jonashietala/drafts/goals_for_autumn_2016.markdown

     I can achieve this because I've done it before.
 To achieve it I will not overeat on lunch and choose a better alternative.
 For snacks I will choose carrots, eggs and water with some dark chocolate or wine.
 Then we will plan better dinner.

-    This will be achieved by: aug 28
+    This will be achieved by: Aug 28
     The reward will be:

-1. 1 month of MMA and/or BJJ
+1. Start BJJ

     2 days a week after work.
 I can achieve it because I like challenges and it fills a hole in my martial arts knowledge.

-    This will be achieved by: oct 2
+    This will be achieved by: Oct 2
-    The reward will be:
+    The reward will be: A Gi

-1. 2 months of energetic power lifting at the gym
+1. 2 months of power lifting at the gym

     I will go to the gym 3 times a week during lunch and buy salad next door for lunch and I will train for ~45 min.
 I can achieve it because I've done it before and I felt good about it.
 I will go to either kampsportcentret's gym or to place near work.

-    This will be achieved by: oct 30
+    This will be achieved by: Oct 30
-    The reward will be:
+    The reward will be: New training shorts

 1. 100 kg deadlift 5x5, 75 kg bench 5x5, 85 kg squat 5x5

     I have reached comparable results before and with dedicated training I should be able to go beyond previous results.
 A couple of months with lunch gym training should be enough.
 To combat the grip issue I will bring a grip trainer to work.

-    This will be achieved by: nov 27
+    This will be achieved by: Nov 27
     The reward will be:

 1. Side split with both feet besides the yoga mat

     I have knowledge about the theory and I will implement a good routine.
 By forcing light stretching several times a week and one hard training each week improvements should be constant.
+The main motivation is to get into the habit of relaxing at a stretched position to remove the groin pain once and for all.

-    This will be achieved by: dec 25
+    This will be achieved by: Dec 25
     The reward will be:

 Benefits